DATAMATH CALCULATOR MUSEUM

 The TMS1000 was introduced in 1974 and used in the SR-16 calculator.
 The following table summarizes the 15 different chips used in TI single-chip calculators.

-The following table summarizes other - mainly chip-size optimized - architectures found in TI calculators.
-The TP0320 is a C-MOS version of the TMS1000 with live memory.
-The TP0455, TP0456, TP0458 are a 4 bit CMOS microcomputer, gate-programmable.
-It is based on the original TMS1000 series microcomputer with timekeeping capability.
-It also includes onboard Instruction ROM, Data storage RAM, ALU, and assorted I/O capabilities.
-The TP0485 and TP0530...0532 are not yet discovered.
+The following two tables summarizes other - mainly chip-size optimized - architectures found in TI calculators.
+The TP0320 is a CMOS version of the TMS1000 with live memory.
+The TP0455, TP0456, TP0458 are 4 bit CMOS microcomputers with a gate-programmable architecture.
+They are based on the original TMS1000 microcomputer series and added timekeeping capability.
+They also includes onboard Instruction ROM, Data storage RAM, ALU, and assorted I/O capabilities.
+The TP0470, TP0475, TP0480, and TP0485 (CD2901, CD2902, CD2903) mark the eclipse of Texas Instruments' 4-bit calculator chip development.

 Find all the other